RamboV/VMRayDefender/README.md

 It also retrieves IOC values from VMRay and submits them into Microsoft Defender for Endpoint.

 ## Requirements
-- Microsoft Defender for Endpoint
+- Microsoft Defender for Endpoint.
-- VMRay Analyzer, VMRay FinalVerdict, VMRay TotalInsight
+- VMRay Analyzer, VMRay FinalVerdict, VMRay TotalInsight.
-- Microsoft Azure
+- Microsoft Azure.

 ## Microsoft Defender for Endpoint Configurations

 ### Creating Application for API Access

-- Open [https://portal.azure.com/](https://portal.azure.com) and search `Microsoft Entra ID` service
+- Open [https://portal.azure.com/](https://portal.azure.com) and search `Microsoft Entra ID` service.

 ![01](Images/01.png)

-- Click `Add->App registration`
+- Click `Add->App registration`.

 ![02](Images/02.png)

-- Enter the name of application and select supported account types and click on `Register`
+- Enter the name of application and select supported account types and click on `Register`.

 ![03](Images/03.png)

-- In the application overview you can see `Application Name`, `Application ID` and `Tenant ID`
+- In the application overview you can see `Application Name`, `Application ID` and `Tenant ID`.

 ![04](Images/04.png)